Decoder-only Clustering in Attributed Graphs: Introduction

-In many applications, nodal attributes progress in time, while the network structure remains fixed.
-Nodal time series can provide valuable clustering information, especially in cases with a non-informative graph.
-Some methods for clustering graphs nodes overlook the evolution of nodal features, eschewing an approach that merges temporal dynamics with structural patterns.
-A natural solution introduces a latent variable at each node.
-By compressing each nodal series into a low-dimensional latent representation, temporal dynamics can be summarized and integrated with structural patterns.
-In our approach, latent representations are managed by node-specific priors and empirical Bayes techniques.
-Simultaneously, the latent space is regularized by a graph-fused LASSO penalty to incorporate network information.
-The resulting low-dimensional representations preserve both neighbor information and attribute dynamics, promoting effective clustering.
+In many analyses, nodal attributes can provide valuable clustering information, especially in cases with a non-informative graph such as a grid.
+An intuitive solution introduces a latent variable at each node.
+By compressing node features into a low-dimensional latent representation, complex patterns can be summarized and then integrated with the network structure to facilitate downstream analysis.
+In our approach, latent representations are modeled by node-specific priors, and the latent space is regularized by a graph-fused LASSO penalty to incorporate network information.
+The resulting low-dimensional representations preserve both graphical structures and attribute information, promoting effective nodal clustering.

-Latent space models bridge low-dimensional representations with the observed nodal series. \cite{handcock2007model} model nodes in a Euclidean space by assuming that edge probabilities are greater for node pairs that are closer in the latent space. \cite{zhu2023disentangling} construct a latent space model with both attractive and repulsive nodes, thereby disentangling network polarization dynamics.
-In contrast, our framework models the nodal series, conditioning on its low-dimensional representations.
-Unlike a variational auto-encoder \citep{kingma2013auto}, which encourages the approximate posterior to align with a zero-mean Gaussian prior, we focus on learning Gaussian prior means to facilitate clustering.
-With graph-fused LASSO regularization imposed on the differences between prior parameters over the edges, nodes having similar patterns are encouraged to have similar prior parameters.
-Consequently, a $k$-means algorithm that clusters via centroids is well-suited.
+Latent space models naturally bridge observed attributes with low-dimensional latent representations. \cite{handcock2007model} and \cite{sewell2015latent} embedded nodes in a Euclidean space, where edge probabilities increase with proximity in the latent space.
+Extending this idea, \cite{wang2023joint} governed both nodes and their attributes in a shared latent space and develop a variational Bayesian EM algorithm to estimate parameters.
+Similarly, \cite{zhu2023disentangling} constructed a latent space model for both attractive and repulsive nodes, thereby disentangling network polarization.
+In contrast, our framework models nodal attributes, conditioning on their low-dimensional representations.
+Different from a variational auto-encoder \citep{kingma2013auto, kipf2016variational}, which encourages the approximate posterior to align with a zero-mean Gaussian prior, we focus on estimating the Gaussian prior means to facilitate clustering.
+With graph-fused LASSO regularization imposed on the differences between the prior parameters over edges, nodes having similar patterns are encouraged to have similar prior parameters.
+Consequently, the $k$-means method that clusters via centroids is well-suited in the resulting low-dimensional latent space.

 This manuscript makes the following contributions:

 \begin{itemize}